jsiegenthaler/homebridge-eosstb/README.md

 * **muteCommand**: The bash command to mute the TV.
 Whilst not supported natively in the Apple iOS remote, I have integrated it with a triple-press on the Volume Down button.
 Mute is also supported in Homebridge.
 Optional.

 * **manufacturer**: You can add a manufacturer name if you wish.
-Defaults to "ARRIS".
+Defaults to the plugin name.
 Optional.

 * **modelName**: You can add a model name if you wish.
 Defaults to the set-top box type.
 Optional.

 * **serialNumber**: You can add a serial number if you wish.
 Defaults to the physical device id.
 Optional.

 * **firmwareRevision**: You can add a firmware revision if you wish.
-Must be numeric.
-Non-numeric values are not displayed.
-Defaults to "1.0.0".
+Must be numeric, non-numeric values are not displayed.
+Defaults to the plugin version.
 Optional.

 * **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
 Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of log entries can occur at the higher debug levels.